lucascrlsn/hello/README.md

 ______________________________________________________________________________________________________________________________
 - [LucidProgramming](https://www.youtube.com/playlist?list=PL5tcWHG-UPH29oYVpxP4B-boItTS7n49G)

 A short five-video playlist great for getting the begginger started with APIs.

-I have completed this and built my own [Youtube GUI](https://github.com/lucascrlsn/youtube) with it.
+** I have been building a Youtube GUI for quite some time now and can now say that it is mostly complete!
+The link to the project is [HERE](https://github.com/lucascrlsn/youtube).
+The GUI can download Youtube videos, convert them to MP3, generate a description file of your video, and create a written transcript of the audio.
+Please let me know what you think! (p.s., if you want to use it yourself be sure to install ffmpeg and also get your API key.)
 ______________________________________________________________________________________________________________________________
 - [Microsoft Developers](https://www.youtube.com/playlist?list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6)